SuadaPastacaldi/Spatial-ecology-in-R-2023/README.md

 Duccio Rocchini

 ## Main scripts 😄☣️
-+scripts on populations
+scripts on populations
-+scripts on community
+scripts on community
-+scripts on ecosystem
+scripts on ecosystem

 >**notes:**